 Subscribe to WPDH on

 When Soundgarden released the masterful Superunknown in the spring of 1994, the Seattle-centric sound generally referred to as “grunge” had pretty much achieved worldwide dominance.

-At least not until they took a leap into the ‘Superunknown.’
-Their fourth full-length album, released on March 8, 1994, vaulted vocalist/guitarist Chris Cornell, lead guitarist Kim Thayil, bassist Ben Shepherd, and drummer Matt Cameron into multi-platinum, MTV-conquering superstars.
+While the other major bands credited with flying alternative nation’s flannel flag across the globe — Nirvana, Pearl Jam and Alice in Chains — had already achieved platinum sales status, Soundgarden had somehow failed to break through that barrier.
+At least not until they took a leap into the Superunknown.
+Their fourth full-length album, released on March 8, 1994, vaulted vocalist/guitarist Chris Cornell, lead guitarist Kim Thayil, bassist Ben Shepherd and drummer Matt Cameron into multi-platinum, MTV-conquering superstars.

 It was classic rock as seen through the eyes of Salvador Dali.

-Even ‘Superunknown’s’ biggest hit of all, ‘Black Hole Sun,’ flew in the eye of convention: making an absolutely mockery of the “power ballad” concept by turning it inside out via haunting, impenetrable rhymes, melodies flirting with nauseous dissonance, and a positively nightmarish technicolor video filled with freakish special effects.
+Even Superunknown’s biggest hit, “Black Hole Sun,” flew in the eye of convention.
+Soundgarden made a mockery of the “power ballad” concept by turning it inside out via haunting, impenetrable rhymes, melodies flirting with nauseous dissonance, and a positively nightmarish technicolor video filled with freakish special effects.

 At the end of the day, Superunknown’s only arguable weakness was measuring in at a CD-busting 74 minutes, challenging even the staunchest supporters to absorb it all.
 But that didn’t dissuade some 10 million listeners from picking up a copy of their own around the world.
 Thus, Soundgarden’s fourth album easily qualifies among the biggest-selling rock albums of the ‘90s and, perhaps most importantly still: one of the decade’s most unique and daring.